kmax12/kmax12.github.io/content/posts/reading-audiobooks.md

 There is an unspoken etiquette when saying you _read an audiobook_ and I will attempt to document it here.

 **1\.
-Don't say you read an audiobook to impress**
+Don't say you read an audiobook to impress others**

 There is something about reading a book that is particuarly noteworthy.
 I suspect it is because reading a book takes uninterrupted time and focus, which is in short supply in today's world.

 This is not to say that reading audiobooks isn't valuable [^1].
-However, if someone believes you said you read audiobooks to impress them, it will work against you.
+However, if someone believes you're saying you read audiobooks to impress them, it will work against you.
 This is because the process of reading a book is admirable in and of itself in some social circles.

-Therefore, in situations where you will earn respect from reading, you should clarify it was an audiobook as soon as possible.
+Therefore, in situations where you will earn respect from reading, you should specify if it was an audiobook.

 **2\.
 Also actually read books**